-JT Montross is a senior Business Management major with a concentration in Innovation and Entrepreneurship with a minor in Global Supply Chain Management.
-JT is from Pittsburgh, PA and joined JMU ASCM to expand his knowledge in supply chain management, network, gain leadership experience, and impact lives in a positive way.
-JT is also the Vice President of SIE a JMU National Honorary & Professional Management Society.
-Fun fact about JT is that he likes to run Spartan Races.
+Paul Nicholas is a senior Business Management major with minors in Global Supply Chain Management and Business Analytics.
+Paul is from Bucks County, PA and joined JMU ASCM to expand his knowledge in supply chain management, network, gain leadership experience, and to introduce his peers to supply chain management.
+Paul is also a member of the Professional Fraternity Pi Sigma Epsilon.
+A fun fact about Paul is that he loves to ski.

 Position: Student Executive Director

-Katie Dorey is a junior Computer Information Systems major with a minor in Honors Interdisciplinary Studies.
-Katie is from Northern Virginia and joined the project to implement the inventory management system through Odoo.
+Katie Dorey is a senior Computer Information Systems major with minors in Business Analytics and Honors Interdisciplinary Studies.
+Katie is from Ashburn, VA and joined the project to implement the inventory management system through Odoo.
 She currently manages this system and creates related learning resources for members of the JMU ASCM.
-Katie is also a part of Beta Gamma Sigma and the Marching Royal Dukes.
-Fun fact about Katie is that she has lived in four different countries.
+A fun fact about Katie is that she has lived in four different countries.

 William Ritchie is the CSX Professor of Management at James Madison University, where he teaches Strategic Supply Chain Management and Strategic Management.
 He is the JMU Faculty Advisor for the Africa Medical Relief Project.
 He earned his Ph.D. in Strategic Management (Research Methods concentration) and his MBA (International Management concentration), from Florida State University.
 His research focuses on quality standards, strategic performance measurement, spatial analytics, and nonprofit organization performance.
 He has published more than 40 manuscripts on these topics in premier scholarly journals such as Strategic Management Journal, International Journal of Operations & Production Management, Journal of Business Logistics, Transportation Research, Management International Review, Journal of Healthcare Management, and Nonprofit Management & Leadership.
 His hobbies include sprint triathlons, sailing, restoring a classic car, and snow skiing.